PowerDNS/pdns/pdns/README-dnsdist.md

  * Send out a crafted response (NXDOMAIN or "real" data)
  * Delay a response by n milliseconds (DelayAction), over UDP only
  * Modify query to clear the RD or CD bit
- * Add the source MAC address to the query (MacAddrAction)
+ * Add the source MAC address to the query (MacAddrAction, only supported on Linux)
  * Skip the cache, if any
  * Log query content to a remote server (RemoteLogAction)
  * Alter the EDNS Client Subnet parameters (DisableECSAction, ECSOverrideAction, ECSPrefixLengthAction)